 Water retention

-Water can sometimes be scarce.
-Denk the increasingly frequent hot, dry summers.
-To maintain sufficient water in every season, more measures are needed to retain water in the area for longer.
+Water can be scarce at times with increasingly frequent hot, dry summers.
+To have enough water in every season, more measures are needed to retain water in the area for longer.

 Water for later

 Water flows from high to low.
 To retain water in our area for longer, we need to make more effort to slow down the drainage of water to lower areas.
 Water in higher areas must remain there as long as possible to limit damage to agriculture and nature.
 This is not easy to achieve.
-We will have to give nature a helping hand by using pumping stations, weirs inlets.
-This will allow water to flow further into our area via smaller ditches and streams.
-However, the water authority for the most important and larger watercourses play a role in controlling water in the region.
-For measures that go beyond these main waterways, we need the cooperation of many other owners and stakeholders.
+We need to give nature a helping hand by using pumping stations, weirs, and inlets.
+This will allow water to flow further into our area in smaller ditches and streams.
+However, the water authority is only responsible for the most important and larger watercourses that play a role in controlling water in the region.
+For measures that go beyond these main watercourses, we need the cooperation of many other owners and stakeholders.
 We want to engage in more dialogue with the local community about this: for water for later.

 Types of measures

 We are not sitting still.
 All kinds of measures are already being implemented to keep water in the area for longer.
-Denk :
+For example:

 - Meandering streams: by allowing streams that were once straightened to meander again, the water travels a longer distance from high to low and therefore remains in the area for longer.

-- creating nature-friendly banks: gently sloping banks provide more space for fish and small aquatic animals, thereby improving water quality.
+- Creating nature-friendly banks: gently sloping banks provide more space for fish and small aquatic animals, and improve water quality in the process.
 Shallow water along these banks also flows more slowly.

 - Deliberately making ditches shallower: even without nature-friendly banks, a shallow ditch is a good way to slow down the natural drainage of water.